-The Value Proposition Canvas is a tool which can help ensure that a product or service is positioned around what the customer values and needs.
+The Value Proposition Canvas is a framework which can help ensure that a product or service is positioned around what the customer values and needs.

 The Value Proposition Canvas was initially developed by Dr Alexander Osterwalder as a framework to ensure that there is a fit between the product and market.
-It is a detailed look at the relationship between two parts of the Osterwalder’s broader Business Model Canvas; customer segments and value propositions.
+It is a detailed tool for modeling the relationship between two parts of the Osterwalder’s broader Business Model Canvas; customer segments and value propositions.

 The Value Proposition Canvas can be used when there is need to refine an existing product or service offering or where a new offering is being developed from scratch.

 The Value Proposition Canvas is formed around two building blocks – customer profile and a company’s value proposition.

 Gains – the benefits which the customer expects and needs, what would delight customers and the things which may increase likelihood of adopting a value proposition.

 Pains – the negative experiences, emotions and risks that the customer experiences in the process of getting the job done.